New NorMality - Rules for Travelers to Spain during Covid-19

 The Di-Ma-Má rule so 'distancia + mascarilla + manos', meaning 'distance + mask + hands' three basic principles that currently apply in Spain: you must maintain a 1.5-meter social distance,

 Wearing face masks is not mandatory when you do sports, sunbathing on the beach, go to swim if you suffer from asthma, allergies, autism or dementia, if you are sitting at the table in restaurants to eat or drink, or if you are in nature area.

-All seats can be occupied, ensuring maximum separation, of course, wearing masks.
+Of course, masks must be worn.
 On AVE trains, disinfecting wipes will be distributed to passengers, but traditional services such as headphone, newspaper and canteen distribution will not be available.

 Bars and restaurants